rmartinez809/password-generator/notes.md

 - Fill the value of the password input field with the randomly generated password
 - Whenever the state of an option changes, generate a new password

+### Password Strength

+- Length:
+  - None: 0-1
+  - Weak: 2-5
+  - Fair: 6-8
+  - Good: 9-11
+  - Excellent: 12+

 ### Extras

-- Add tooltip to indicate when value has been copied to clipboard.
+-[X] Add tooltip to indicate when value has been copied to clipboard.